It’s 2021. I’m 34. I’m retired.

-I understand how unlikely this scenario is for the vast majority of people in debt but I do consider myself extraordinarily lucky and fortunate for a lot of my circumstances.
+I understand how unlikely this scenario is for the vast majority of people in debt but I do consider myself extraordinarily lucky and fortunate for a much of my circumstances.

 For the next four years, I was much more diligently about my budgeting.
 I never experienced a moment where I didn’t have money again.
 I received numerous pay raises and established a few side hustles during this time to really increase the amount of money I made and saved.